shashwatak/EarthStation/README.md

 How To Run
 ----------
+###Build The Project
+1. Clone this Git repo.
+2. Run `make` in the 'EarthStation' directory.

+###Run The App
 Eventually, the app will be available on the Google Chrome Web Store.
 For now:
-1. Clone this Git repo.
-2. Install the Google Chrome web browser.
+1. Install the Google Chrome web browser.
-3. In Google Chrome, navigate to "chrome://extensions".
+2. In Google Chrome, navigate to "chrome://extensions".
-4. Set your Chrome to "Develeoper Mode", by checking the box.
+3. Set your Chrome to "Develeoper Mode", by checking the box.
-5. Select "Load Unpacked Extension", and choose the folder named 'EarthStation'.
+4. Select "Load Unpacked Extension", and choose the 'EarthStation' directory.

 Once you have the app running, go to the sidebar on the right and select "Import 3LE File", I've provided one in this repo called "test_sat_tles.txt".